 - Demonstrated substantial improvement in prediction over other algorithms

-- Potential for high throughput applications to drug target validation and functional genomic
+- Potential for high throughput applications for drug target validation and functional genomics

 Areas of Potential Utility